vincemann/ez-compare/README.md

 Highly configurable, yet very simple to use.
 Human readable fluent-api-style.
 Ships preconfigured in strict Mode.
+Does **not** perform deep compare (except for arrays),
+but instead iterates over all relevant instance variables of both objects and compares them via equal.
+-> reflection depth is 1.

 ## features
 * Can Compare Objects of different Types